Published: November 21, 2018

 The Right Choice for the Right Reasons

 First off, let’s set the record straight.
-A CMS can be a very useful, sometimes even necessary, element of a website.
+A content management system can be a very useful, sometimes even necessary, element of a website.
 I’m not advocating against having a CMS.
 In fact, I’ve often recommended them.
-It all depends on the business, their needs and, ultimately, their customers’ needs.
+It all depends on the business, its needs and, ultimately, its customers’ needs.
 Wondering if it’s right for your situation?
 Keep reading.

-When you start thinking about a CMS, consider the people, the process and the technology.
+When you start thinking about a content management system, consider the people, the process and the technology.
 Let’s start with the people.
 Who are the players interacting with the site?
 What are their needs?
 What do they value?
 Are they limited by capability or time constraints?

 Next, think about the process.
 What internal and external processes do you currently have in place?
 How might a CMS help support or potentially disrupt these processes?
-What new processes will need to be implemented to fully leverage a CMS?
+What new processes will need to be implemented to fully leverage a content management system?

 Finally, we think about the technology.
 Not all content management systems are created equal.
 Consider which systems exist today.
-What are the barriers to implement the new system?
+What are the barriers to implementing the new system?

 Resources, Resources, Resources